RDycore/RDycore/docs/user/example-cases/example-cases.md

-# Example Cases on Few DOE Supercomputers
+# Running Examples on Supported DOE Machines

 Here we provide a few examples cases for running RDycore on DOE's supercomputers.
 Each case directory contains the following: